-Chest muscle or bone strain can lead to a sudden, sharp pain in your chest.
+Chest muscle or bone strain can lead to sudden, sharp pain in your chest.
 This is especially common if the muscle or bone pinches a nerve.
 Damage to chest wall muscles and bones can be caused by broken ribs or certain diseases affecting the bones, such as osteochondritis.

 4. Lung problems

 Lung and breathing problems can cause sudden, sharp chest pain.
 Some lung problems

 - chest pain that worsens if you take a deep breath

 - chest pain that worsens if you cough

 Lung conditions that can cause chest pain include:

 - chest infection

 - pleurisy, which is an inflammation in the lining of the lungs

 - pulmonary embolism, or a blood clot in the lungs